deakjahn/flutter_dropzone/flutter_dropzone/README.md

 possible way to select files) but by putting it into the web side of a federated plugin we can make sure it doesn't hurt the compilation on other platforms.

-Because the files returned are HTML File API references with serious limitations, they cannot be converted to regular Dart `File` objects.
+Because the files returned are HTML File API references with serious limitations, they can't be converted to regular Dart `File` objects.
 They are returned as `dynamic` objects and the controller has functions to extract information from these objects:

 *  `Future<String> getFilename(dynamic htmlFile);`
 *  `Future<int> getFileSize(dynamic htmlFile);`
 *  `Future<String> getFileMIME(dynamic htmlFile);`
+*  `Future<Uint8List> getFileData(dynamic htmlFile);`

+You can't have a permanent link to the file.
+If you need to retain the full image data, use `getFileData()` to get the actual contents and store it yourself into localStorage, IndexedDB, uploading to your server, whatever.
+You can get a temporary URL using:

 *  `Future<String> createFileUrl(dynamic htmlFile);`
 *  `Future<bool> releaseFileUrl(String fileUrl);`

-*  `Future<Uint8List> getFileData(dynamic htmlFile);`
+but this will only be valid for the session.
+It's a regular URL, so you can use it to display the image the same way like loading from a regular web URL.
+Release it when you're done with the image.